project-codeflare/rayvens/docs/SourcesAndSinks.md

 The Telegram sink sends messages to a Telegram Bot.
 It supports the following fields:
 - `authorization_token` the authorization token used to communicate with the Telegram Bot.
 - `chat_id` (optional) if present it enables the Telegram bot to send the message to another Telegram chat.

+### `kind="cloud-object-store-sink"`

+This sink manages the uploading of objects to AWS S3 or IBM Cloud Object Storage.
+It supports the following fields:
+- `bucket_name` the name of the bucket
+- `access_key_id` found in the configuration of the Cloud Object Storage service.
+- `secret_access_key` found in the configuration of the Cloud Object Storage service.
+- `endpoint` the name of the public endpoint from the bucket configuration qualified by the URI scheme (for example, `https://`)
+- `file_name` the name of the file under which the data will be stored in the Cloud Object Store
+- `region` (optional) the region of the bucket, if left empty the region will be automatically parsed by Rayvens from the endpoint

+Without any other option this sink will upload the data to the Cloud Object Storage and put it in a file with name specified by the user.

 ## Generic sources